JoshuaMoratalla/Unity_3DHexTiles/README.md

 # Unity_3DHexTiles
-A bunch of files used to help in navigating and operating movements on a 3D TileMap based games.
+A bunch of files used within Unity to help create a 3D based tile games.